TamerDotnet/Acme-Remote-Flight/README.md

 # Acme-Remote-Flight
-Acme Remote Flights is sample projects for a helicopter flight operator which specialises in transporting passengers to remote areas.
+Acme Remote Flights is sample project for a helicopter flight operator which specialises in transporting passengers to remote areas.

 The flights all operate within the same time zone.
 The same flights repeat every day of the year.